uk000/goto/README.md

 - `Goto-Proxy-Upstream-Status|<upstream-name>`: status the `goto` proxy's upstream service responded with, which may be different than the status `goto` responded with to the downstream client
 - `Goto-Proxy-Upstream-Took|<upstream-name>`: Total roundtrip time the proxy's upstream call took
 - `Goto-Proxy-Delay`: any delay added to the request/response by `goto` as a proxy
+- `Goto-Proxy-Request-Dropped`: sent back with response when the proxy drops the downstream request based on the drop percentage defined for the upstream target (see proxy feature)
+- `Goto-Proxy-Response-Dropped`: sent back with response when the proxy drops the upstream response based on the drop percentage defined for the upstream target (see proxy feature)

 #### Tunnel response headers:
 - `Goto-Tunnel-Host[<seq>]`: identifies `goto` instance hosts through which this request was tunneled along with the sequence number of each instance in the tunnel chain.